leynos/crate-tools/docs/lading-design.md

   documentation rewriting arrives in Step 2.2 to avoid implying unsupported behaviour.

+### Implementation notes (Step 2.2)

+- `bump.documentation.globs` accepts glob patterns relative to the workspace root.
+Each pattern expands to a list of Markdown files that should have their TOML fences rewritten during a bump.
+- Markdown fences are parsed with `markdown-it-py` so indentation and language info strings are preserved.
+The fence bodies are parsed with `tomlkit`, updating `[package]`, `[workspace.package]`, and dependency entries that reference workspace crates.
+Existing requirement operators and inline trivia remain intact.
+- Documentation rewrites honour `--dry-run`; the command reports the files but skips writing to disk.
+The CLI summary now reports both manifest and documentation counts, and documentation entries are suffixed with `(documentation)` for clarity.

 ## 4. `publish` Subcommand Design

 The `publish` command orchestrates the publication of crates to the designated